Formation

 May 6 - June 10, 2026

-Led by Carolyn Kreuger & Amanda Harrison
+Led by Carolyn Kreuger, Jodi Belcher, & Amanda Harrison

 Using her own translations, Wilda Gafney offers a midrashic interpretation of the biblical text that is rooted in the African American preaching tradition to tell the stories of a variety of female characters, many of whom are often overlooked and nameless.
 Gafney employs a solid understanding of womanist and feminist approaches to biblical interpretation and the sociohistorical culture of the ancient Near East.
 This unique and imaginative work is grounded in serious scholarship and will expand conversations about feminist and womanist biblical interpretation.